bluntwizard/steam_deck_dub_edition/docs/GETTING-STARTED.md

-# Getting Started with Steam Deck DUB Edition
+# Getting Started with Grimoire

-This guide will help you set up your development environment and get started with the Steam Deck DUB Edition project.
+This guide will help you set up your development environment and get started with the Grimoire project.

 ## Prerequisites